 Curating and posting great content that users naturally respond to should form the rock of any social media strategy.
 This will become more crucial after today.

-Secondly, this will provided an added incentive for Influencer Marketing otherwise known as outreach whereby you form strategic partnerships with other accounts and leverage their popularity for your own account’s gain.
-There of course are paid Influencer Marketing marketplaces/platforms but approaching accounts directly will always remain the best value and most effective option if you have the nous to identify quality accounts.
+Secondly, this will provide an added incentive for Instagram marketers to focus on Influencer Marketing outreach whereby you form strategic partnerships with other accounts and leverage their popularity for your own account’s gain.
+There of course are paid Influencer Marketing marketplaces/platforms like Hypetap etc, but approaching accounts directly will always remain the best value and most effective option if you have the nous to identify quality accounts.

 Thirdly, these anti spam measures are specifically intended at providing more incentive for business account holders to use the native paid advertising service instead.
 This of course, generates more revenue for parent company, Facebook who didn’t pay billions of dollars to acquire Instagram, only for it’s users to monetize their own accounts without having to pay for the privilege.